Overview

 1. Creating Forms Templates

-Creating your custom Form Templates and then publishing them allows you to attach the same Template to multiple Jobs or Site Visits.
+Creating your custom Form Templates and then publishing them allows you to attach the same Template to multiple Jobs or Job Phases.

 To create a Form Template, go to Settings > Forms